-As a direct consequence of the above theorem we derive an existence of polynomial time 7/6-approximation algorithms for the Maximum Path Cover Problem and the Maximum Traveling Salesman Problem with distances zero and one, cf. [V92].
+The same approximation algorithm with slightly modified analysis (the modifications are given in Section 5) yields polynomial time 7/6-approximation algorithms for the Maximum Path Cover Problem, and the Maximum Traveling Salesman Problem with distances zero and one, cf. [V92].